Exclusive design excludes real people

 Here’s an example.
 Chances are we’ve all felt a degree of buyer’s remorse.
 But for people experiencing mental health difficulties (and every year approximately 1 in 4 people in the UK do), the consequences of impulsive over-spending are far greater – including spiralling debt and regret that exacerbates anxiety and disengagement.
 These problems have worsened as we’ve learned how to design for digital convenience and remove transactional friction.

 The FCA has recently finished a consultation on its proposed Guidance for firms on the fair treatment of vulnerable customers and they mean business.

-We want to see doing the right thing for vulnerable consumers deeply embedded in the culture of firms
+We want to see doing the right thing for people in vulnerable situations become deeply embedded in the culture of firms

-If you work in such a regulated FS organisation this might already feel daunting.
-Culture is notoriously hard to change, and the pressure is building because culture is simply a means to an end – this should all lead to “positive customer outcomes” (in classic regulatory parlance).
+If you work in a regulated FS organisation this might already feel daunting.
+It requires culture change, and culture is notoriously hard to change.
+It requires organisations to prioritise 'positive customer outcomes' (in classic regulatory parlance).

 There are many challenges ahead for Financial Services firms, especially for those companies with ‘vulnerability debt’ to pay down.

 New regulation is an opportunity

 Our FS team has developed a customer-centred design methodology that delivers results for both compliance and commercial teams in regulated FS businesses.
 And our colleagues specialise in designing inclusive, accessible customer experiences for our not-for-profit clients – such as Samaritans and Women’s Aid.

 Together, we’re helping FS companies respond to the FCA’s vulnerability challenge.